Harbor House Domestic Abuse Programs

 Available to both men and women, as well as shelter residents and non-residents, the Harbor House Women’s Program helps clients plan for their safety and cope with the trauma they’ve experienced as a result of domestic abuse.
 Advocates teach clients how to recognize the types of abuse affecting their lives and direct them to a variety of services.

-Our Youth Program helps children and teens heal the emotional wounds that come from witnessing or experiencing domestic abuse.
+Our Children and Youth Program helps children and teens heal the emotional wounds that come from witnessing or experiencing domestic abuse.
 Youth programming focuses on restoring the relationship between children and their protective parents.
 Young people are supported through counseling, educational and legal advocacy, support group, and other fun activities.

 Community Outreach & Prevention Education